vlang/vls/README.md

 - [Git](https://git-scm.com/download)
 - [V](https://github.com/vlang/v) (0.2.2 and later).

-Linux users are also expected to install the Boehm GC library. (`sudo apt-get install libgc-dev` for Debian/Ubuntu users).
+Linux and MacOS users are also expected to install the Boehm GC library.
+- For Debian/Ubuntu users: `sudo apt-get install libgc-dev`
+- For MacOS (via Homebrew): `brew install bdw-gc`

 Afterwards, open your operating system's terminal and execute the following:
 ```